tristanic/isolde/isolde/docs/source/commands/isolde_restrain.rst

 .. figure:: images/adaptive_energy_function.png

-If *adjustForConfidence* is True, the template is expected to be a predicted model fetched from the AlphaFold database (e.g. using the *alphafold match* command).
-In this case the associated predicted aligned error (PAE) matrix will be fetched from the database, and used to adjust the parameters for each individual distance restraint.
+If *adjustForConfidence* is True, the template is expected to be a predicted model with an associated predicted aligned error (PAE) matrix.
+If the template was fetched from the AlphaFold database (e.g. using the *alphafold match* command) then the PAE matrix will be fetched automatically; otherwise you will have to provide it - you can do so using ISOLDE's "Reference Models" widget, the ChimeraX "AlphaFold Error Plot" tool (*Tools/Structure Prediction/AlphaFold Error Plot*), or the ``alphafold pae`` command.
+Values in the PAE matrix will be used to adjust the parameters for each individual distance restraint.
+Pairs with "perfect" confidence (PAE=0.2) will be assigned the restraint parameters specified in the command arguments; lower-confidence restraints will be made both weaker and "fuzzier".
 Atom pairs with a mutual PAE greater than 4 Angstroms will not be restrained.
 The adjustment scheme looks like this:

 .. figure:: images/distance_restraint_pae_adjustments.png

 To interpret this, keep in mind that the force applied to a given atom is proportional to the *derivative* (that is, the slope) of the energy with respect to distance.
 In effect, for a pair of atoms that is close to the target